GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

      mvn clean appengine:run
   ```

-Access [http://localhost:8080](http://localhost:8080) via the browser, login and join the chat room.
+Access [http://localhost:8080](http://localhost:8080) via the browser, login, and join the chat room.

 The chat window will contain a link you can use to join the room as a different user in another browser.